Antonius Gosswin

-Anton Gosswin, or Antoine Gosswin, also Jusswein, Jussonius, Cossiono, Gossovino, Josquinus (prob.
+Antonius Gosswin, also given as Anton Gosswin or Anthoine Gosswin.
+Other surname variants include Jusswein, Jussonius, Cossiono, Gossovino, Josquinus (prob.
 Liege c.
 1546 - Freising, Liege or Bonn between 2 June 1597 and 28 October 1598), was a Flemish composer.

 Life

 He is documented as a singer at Munich Court in 1568, he was then appointed court Kapellmeister at Landshut in 1569 to return to Munich in 1570, as organist at the Peterskirche in 1577.
 In 1580 he became Kapellmeister to the Bishop of Freising.